ep1cac/ep1cac.github.io/content/posts/the_sticker_shop.md

 Now to whitelist any host[^1], the HTTP POST and OPTIONS, as well as the Content-Type header.
 I spun up a Flask server to do this:

-[^1]: The request from flag shop comes from a random high port and there is no way to allow a single IP and any port on its.
+[^1]: The request from flag shop comes from a random high port and there is no way to allow traffic from any port on a host.

 ```python
 from flask import Flask, request